Miner3D-Gamer/mirl/README.md

 # Mirl

-A library ranging from
+A library with a little bit of everything like;

-- math to >graphics to
+- math
+- graphics

-- rendering to
+- rendering
 - rust extensions (Simple function that should be built into rust for built-in types)

 ### Hi there